 With her iconic, instantly recognisable style, the sculptor Barbara Hepworth is now acknowledged as one of the most important artists of the twentieth century.

-Eleanor Clayton is curator of the Hepworth Museum in Wakefield and author of Hepworth’s compelling new biography Barbara Hepworth: Art & Life, for a very special event, filmed on location in the Museum, combining insights on the artist with her major retrospective opening at The Hepworth Wakefield.
+Eleanor Clayton is curator of the Hepworth Museum in Wakefield and author of Hepworth’s compelling new biography Barbara Hepworth: Art & Life.
+This very special event, filmed on location in the Museum, combines insights on the artist with her major retrospective opening at The Hepworth Wakefield.

 1 ticket per account for online events.